 - The incidence of peri-implantitis after implant placement is much higher among smokers.

-- Nicotine (in cigarette smoke) reduces blood flow to soft issues, which can make it harder for the mouth to heal properly.
+- Nicotine (in cigarette smoke) reduces blood flow to soft tissues, which can make it harder for the mouth to heal properly.

 - Smoke in the mouth damages the salivary glands increases the risk of developing gum disease (which leads to tooth loss), and increases the loss of bone within the jaw.

 The short answer is yes, although our surgical team evaluates each patient carefully to assess the health of his or her mouth and determine whether they are eligible for dental implants.

 If we find that you are a candidate, there are a number of steps you can take to help increase your chances of successful dental implants:

 Avoid smoking for two weeks before implant placement to prepare your body for anesthesia and minimize the risk of complications.
 Nicotine increases the heart rate and blood pressure and makes it more difficult for the heart and lungs to get the oxygen they need.
 For these and other reasons, it’s best to avoid smoking prior to your dental implant surgery.

 Once a dental implant is placed, its success depends on how well the implant fuses with the jawbone (called osseo-integration).
 While the mouth is healing, you must avoid smoking or you risk causing the titanium post (the “root” of the implant) to not attach properly to the bone.

 While non-smokers have a higher success rate with dental implants, many patients who smoke still have great success too.
 For a thorough evaluation, call one of our 4 Bergen County Oral Surgery Offices.
 We are happy to answer your questions and determine whether dental implant surgery is right for you.